 - It is also very easy to use, allowing you to recover the missing data in just a few simple steps.
 No tech skills required.

-To recover the deleted/lost data from the external drive, download and install the data recovery program on to your computer and then follow these simple steps:
+To recover the deleted/lost data from the external drive, follow these simple steps:

-Step 3: Select the external drive you would like to recover data from and then select the type of file you wish to recover.
-Click “Scan” to allow the software to scan the drive for the missing data.
+Step 3: Select the connected drive you would like to recover data from and click “Scan” to allow the software to scan the drive for the missing data.

 Step 4: When the scan is complete, you will be able to see the lost files in the next window.
 You can click on a file to preview it.
 Select the files you would like to recover from the external drive and then click “Recover” to save them to your computer.